nirtamir2/nanostores-persistent-session-storage/README.md

 ### Tests

-There is a special API to replace `localStorage` to a fake storage engine with helpers to change key and get all values.
+There is a special API to replace `sessionStorage` to a fake storage engine with helpers to change key and get all values.

 ```js